-A. EVACUATION - Immediate evacuation when an alarm sounds, and/or emergency flashing lights have been activated and/or when instructed to do so by appropriate hall staff is mandatory.
+A. EVACUATION - Immediate evacuation when an alarm sounds, and/or emergency flashing lights have been activated, and/or when instructed to do so by appropriate hall staff is mandatory.
 Re-entry into a building before receiving confirmation from appropriate hall staff, UFPD, the fire department, or other emergency personnel is prohibited.
-Re-entry is prohibited while the alarm is sounding.
-For safety reasons, using an elevator to evacuate a building is also prohibited.
+Re-entry is not permitted while the alarm is sounding.
+For safety reasons, using an elevator to evacuate a building is not permitted.

-B. COOKING - Residents and their guests must not leave their food items unattended while cooking with appliances at any time.
-Residents and their guests are responsible for the proper use of approved cooking appliances, use of residence hall ovens, paying attention to food items while using the appliances, and will be responsible for any damages that may occur.
-C. COOKING APPLIANCES - Residents are allowed to use the following items in their room or kitchen areas: electric fondue pots, air stream ovens, electric crock pots, coffee pots, hotdog cookers, frying pans, drip coffee makers, toasters (not toaster ovens), bread makers and popcorn poppers.
+B. COOKING - Persons should not leave their food items unattended on the stove or in the oven at any time.
+Persons are responsible for the proper use of approved cooking appliances and attention to food items while using the appliances and will be responsible for any damages that may occur.

+C. COOKING APPLIANCES - Persons are allowed to use the following items in their room or kitchen areas: electric fondue pots, air stream ovens, electric crock pots, coffee pots, hotdog cookers, frying pans, drip coffee makers, toasters (not toaster ovens), bread makers and popcorn poppers.
 These items are permitted so long as they are single units with sealed heating elements.
 Convenience items such as blenders, mixers, can openers and juicers are also permitted.

-The following items are permitted, but may be used only in kitchen areas: toaster ovens, electric hamburger cookers, waffle irons, ceramic sealed hot plates, hot plates with exposed coils, deep fryers, rice cookers, and counter-top electric grills without flames (e.g. "George Foreman TM" grills).
-D. MICROWAVE OVENS - Microwaves will be permitted in resident rooms provided the following guidelines are met: a) a maximum of two microwave ovens are permitted in a resident room if each individual unit is .75 cubic feet or less; b) microwave ovens must be UL approved; c) each unit and/ or units combined must not exceed 1500 watts (only one microwave oven is permitted if the unit(s) exceeds .75 cubic feet and/ or 1500 watts).
+The following items are permitted, but may be used only in kitchen areas: toaster ovens, electric hamburger cookers, waffle irons, ceramic sealed hot plates, hot plates with exposed coils, deep fryers, and counter-top electric grills without flames (e.g. "George Foreman[TM]" grills).

+D. MICROWAVE OVENS - Microwaves will be permitted in resident rooms provided the following guidelines are met: a) a maximum of two microwave ovens are permitted in a student room if each individual unit is 0.75 cubic feet or less; b) microwave ovens must be UL approved; c) each unit and/ or units combined must not exceed 1500 watts (only one microwave oven is permitted if the unit(s) exceeds 0.75 cubic feet and/or 1500 watts).

-E. CANDLES AND INCENSE - Possession or use of all candles (including wickless and candle warmers) and incense for any purpose is prohibited in the residence halls.
+E. CANDLES AND INCENSE -

-F. EXTENSION CORDS/MULTI-PLUG

-ADAPTORS - For the protection of the residential community, residents are permitted to use extension cords with the following restrictions:
+Possession or use of all candles and incense for any purpose is prohibited in the residence halls.
+F. EXTENSION CORDS/MULTI-PLUG ADAPTORS - For the protection of the residential community, residents are permitted to use extension cords with the following restrictions: